Your search needs to be as exhaustive as possible, and include published and unpublished sources.

 Your Academic Liaison Librarian will be happy to help you identify possible places to search.

-When you're just starting out you might want to do a quick scoping search to evaluate the amount of literature on a topic.
-To do this you could start with the Library's discovery service Summon.
+You could start with the Library's discovery service Summon.
 This searches across all our subscribed online journals, you can also check a box to extend your search beyond the subscribed resources.

 Start with identifying the key databases covering your field by taking a look at the e-resources section on appropriate subject guide(s).
 Your Academic Liaison Librarian can also advise on the best ones to search.